 Most of the pharmaceutical employees in Germany are women.
 This is reflected in a high percentage of female members within ADEXA.

-At the end of 2015, there were 20,249 privately owned community pharmacies in Germany.
-Only a pharmacist may own and operate a pharmacy.
+Public pharmacies may only be owned and operated by self-employed pharmacists.
 One pharmacist may own one main pharmacy and up to three subsidiaries.
-There were about 4,281 subsidiaries in 2015.
+There were approx. 4,600 subsidiaries in 2019.

-No bigger chain pharmacies are allowed in Germany, but there are several forms of cooperations where the pharmacies are privately owned, but profit from a shared purchasing, advertising and corporate design.
+No bigger chain pharmacies are allowed in Germany.
+Instead, there are several cooperations of privately owned pharmacies that profit from a shared purchasing, advertising and corporate design.
 Otherwise, there are no regulations as to where a pharmacy may be operated and how much pharmacies can be opened in a certain area.

 There are three main professions in public pharmacies: